mavlink/mavlink-devguide/en/protocol/camera.md

 ### Storage Status

-Before capturing images and/or videos, the GCS will query the Storage Status to determine if the camera has enough storage for these operations (and provide the user feedback as to the current storage status).
-The GCS will send the [REQUEST\_STORAGE\_INFORMATION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_STORAGE_INFORMATION) command and it expects a [STORAGE\_INFORMATION](http://mavlink.org/messages/common#STORAGE_INFORMATION) response.
+Before capturing images and/or videos, the GCS will query the storage status to determine if the camera has enough free space for these operations (and provide the user with feedback as to the current storage status).
+The GCS will send the [MAV_CMD_REQUEST_STORAGE_INFORMATION)](http://mavlink.org/messages/common#MAV_CMD_REQUEST_STORAGE_INFORMATION) command and it expects a [STORAGE\_INFORMATION](http://mavlink.org/messages/common#STORAGE_INFORMATION) response.
 For formatting (or erasing depending on your implementation), the GCS will send a [MAV_CMD_STORAGE_FORMAT](http://mavlink.org/messages/common#MAV_CMD_STORAGE_FORMAT) command.

 #### MAV_CMD_REQUEST_STORAGE_INFORMATION